University of Miskolc

 The renewed Main Square, which has a total of more than 17,000 new trees, shrubs, bushes and flowers on a green area of more than 2,000 m2, ensures that the city remains one of the most flowery settlements in Hungary.
 The old playgrounds have been replaced by modern, colorful, developmental equipment.
 In 2017, the largest green playground in the area, the Valley Park was complemented with fitness equipment.
 Moreover, to the spectacular equipment for the little ones, interactive smart devices were also installed at the Eötvös Square, as well.

 The city was awarded by the Cyclist-Friendly Settlement both in 2016 and 2020.
 Owing to the cycle path network, the residents can safely reach the institutions and the main centers of the city on a route of more than 10 km.
 Kazincbarcika, as a national sports city, has the primary goal of providing the rising generations with every opportunity to love physical activities, find sports to their liking and thereby become a healthy, active adult or even an outstanding elite athlete.
 In recent years, a number of infrastructural developments have also taken place with the joint efforts of the state, the church, the municipality and local business firms.

-In line with the professional portfolio of the National Adaptation Center Department, it will support the LIFE-CLIMCOOP project in the fields of climate policy, strategic planning and climate adaptation, as well as assist in cooperation on climate awareness and knowledge transfer.
+The National Adaptation Specialist Area of the Institute in accordance with its portfolio, supports the LIFE-CLIMCOOP project in the fields of climate policy, strategic planning, and climate adaptation, and helps the cooperation with its experience in climate awareness raising and knowledge transfer.